Azure/azure-powershell/Call_For_Testing_Az.Accounts-Preview.md

 ## Fixed the authentication issue when using `FederatedToken` in Sovereign Clouds
 In Soverign Clouds, `Connect-AzAccounts` fails when using `Service Principal + Federated Token`.
-The issue is currently reported on [GitHub Actions](https://github.com/Azure/login/issues/355).
+The issue is currently reported on [Azure Login Action](https://github.com/Azure/login/issues/355).

 If you login Soverign Clouds using federated token, Please run the following cmdlet on powershell
 ```pwsh
 Connect-AzAccount -ServicePrincipal -Application $appId -FederatedToken $token -Environment $SoverignCloudName